ono-midori/ono-midori.github.io/techs/libevent.md

 int evbuffer_add(struct evbuffer *buf, const void *data, size_t datlen);
 ```

-This function appends the datlen bytes in data to the end of buf.
+This function appends the `datlen` bytes in data to the end of `buf`.
 It returns 0 on success, and -1 on failure.

 ```c++
 int evbuffer_add_printf(struct evbuffer *buf, const char *fmt, ...) int evbuffer_add_vprintf(struct evbuffer *buf, const char *fmt, va_list ap);
 ```

-These functions append formatted data to the end of buf.
+These functions append formatted data to the end of `buf`.
 The format argument and other remaining arguments are handled as if by the C library functions "printf" and "vprintf" respectively.
 The functions return the number of bytes appended.

 ```c++
 int evbuffer_expand(struct evbuffer *buf, size_t datlen);